kindone/cppproptest/doc/StatefulTesting.md

 # Stateful Testing

 While property-based testing suits well with functions and stateless objects, it's also useful in testing for various state changes with ease.
+Typical properties we can test with stateful tests are as following:

+* Test for consistency of internal state
+* Test for memory leaks
+* Test for concurrent accesses (see [Concurrency Testing](./ConcurrencyTesting.md) for more)

-The idea of stateful testing with `cppproptest` is to utilize generators for *state changes*.
+The key idea of stateful testing with `cppproptest` is to generate *state changes*.

-There are two styles of stateful testing - one with *action functions(lambda)* and one with *action classes*.
-While the first style using functions are easier to use and understand, the second style is more formal and traditional way of doing stateful testing.
-You may choose to use either style.
-Both have similar process of defining and running stateful tests:

-1. Define action generators: Define `action`s that each represents unit of state change - e.g. calling `.multiply(int multiplier)` method with a numeric multiplier as an argument
+1. Define action generators: Define `action`s that each represents unit of state change - e.g. For a numeric object, calling `.multiply(int multiplier)` method with a numeric multiplier as an argument, calling `.divide(int divisor)` method, etc.
 2. Define an action list generator: we then need a generator for the `action` types that can build a list of actions and pass required arguments to the selected actions
 3. Run the stateful test

 Say, you are to write stateful test for your `MyVector`, which is a linear container for integers.